Junaidkh/Object-Recognition-on-images/README.md

 # Object-Recognition-on-images
-I have used ResNet model for detecting images
+I have used RetinaNet model for detecting images

 # Download the RetinaNet model file that will be used for object detection via this link.
 Here to download: